-If you are not able to sell the products you have to offer and build lasting relationships with the clientele, there is no way you can succeed as a medical sales rep. Remember, it is hard to get customers and so it is equally important for you to know how to retain them.
+If you are not able to sell the products you have to offer and build lasting relationships with the clientele, there is no way you can succeed in a company or as an independent medical sales rep. Remember, it is hard to get customers and so it is equally important for you to know how to retain them.

 Confidence and persistence

-Of course, as a medical sales rep, you have to really confident and should not be shaky when presenting your products.
+Of course, as a company or independent medical sales rep, you have to really confident and should not be shaky when presenting your products.
 In some scenarios, you might feel like you are failing but don’t underestimate the power of determination and be persistent until you succeed.